AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 ## Download and *silently* install the latest Adobe Dynamic Media Classic desktop app on Windows&reg; {#install-silent-windows-dmc-app}

 The command that you use is for a basic MSI silent installation.
 However, the Adobe Dynamic Media Classic desktop app installer is an InstallScript MSI installer created using InstallShield.
 When you run the installer in record mode, any user interaction is recorded in a response file.
-This response file is then used for a silent installation as described in [Running installations in silent mode](https://docs.revenera.com/installshield25helplib/installshield25helplib.htm#helplibrary/SilentInstall.htm).
+This response file is then used for a silent installation, as described in [Running installations in silent mode](https://docs.revenera.com/installshield25helplib/installshield25helplib.htm#helplibrary/SilentInstall.htm).

 See also: